 This method of job application is often used by large companies and organizations that have the time, space, and human resource to conduct traditional recruitment and selection.

-Traditional Recruitment Process
+Traditional Recruitment Methods

 - The entire process involves job analysis, writing a job description and, sharing it on various platforms such as newspapers, social media platforms, career portals or online job boards, to attract job seekers.

-- In the traditional recruitment process, the entire process is owned by the HR/ Talent Acquisition team and the hiring managers are usually involved either from resume screening or the discussion phase.
+- In the traditional recruitment process, the entire process of hiring is owned by the HR/ Talent Acquisition team and the hiring managers are usually involved either from resume screening or the discussion phase.

 - The Agile recruiting process is about creating a partnership and working towards a common goal.
-The main focus is to fill the open positions with the best possible candidate and within the stipulated time.
+The main focus is to fill the open positions with the best possible candidate within the stipulated time.

 - Every time there is an interaction with the hiring manager, they get to know more about the position and requirements for the role and compare it with the required skillsets/experience available in the market.

 - The recruitment team needs to complete the entire hiring process (including feedback and retrospection) within the pre-set timelines, and bring the candidates on board within the stipulated time.

-- Generally, in Agile recruitment the position remains open for ‘n’ days from the date of job posting (the hiring process has to be completed within this time period) and the recruitment team ensures the candidate joins within 90 days from the date of job posting.
-However, the timelines may vary based on the position and policies within each company.
+- Generally in Agile recruitment, the position remains open for ‘n’ days from the date of the job posting (the hiring process has to be completed within this period) and the recruitment team ensures the candidate joins within 90 days from the date of the job posting.

-Agile Recruitment is all about synergetic teamwork (among recruiters, hiring managers, and relevant stakeholders), frequent feedback loops, building positive candidate experience and fulfilling positions on time.
+Agile Recruitment is all about synergistic teamwork (among recruiters, hiring managers, and relevant stakeholders), frequent feedback loops, building positive candidate experience and fulfilling positions on time.